 Who wants to have a good sidedish should make it from seven things: you have to have milk, salt, and lard, sugar, eggs and flour, with saffron added, thus it becomes yellow. (p.87 Beyond Bratwurst- Ursula Heinzelmann)

 Saffron gets its first mention in a German pharmacopeia around 1150.
-This saffron was imported from Greece and Spain at high cost.
-Saffron was, and still is the most expensive spice, used in food, dye, and medicine.
-(In the 12th and 13th centuries, wealthy merchants sometimes used saffron in place of money).
-Mostly we think of Saffron as part of Spanish or Middle Eastern cooking, but you’ll find Saffron in German food and healing traditions dating back to the 12th century.
-It was added spiced wine (Claret), it was worn in a pouch around the neck to keep away the Black Death, and it was added to baked goods for color and flavor.
+This Saffron was imported from Greece and Spain at a high cost.
+Saffron was, and still is, the most expensive spice used in food, dye, and medicine.
+In the 12th and 13th centuries, wealthy merchants sometimes used Saffron instead of money.
+We mostly think of Saffron as part of Spanish or Middle Eastern cooking, but you’ll find Saffron in German food and healing traditions dating back to the 12th century.
+It was added spiced wine (Claret), worn in a pouch around the neck to keep away the Black Death, and added to baked goods for color and flavor.

-In the 1420s, the city of Nürnberg opened a Saffron Fair for trading saffron.
+In the 1420s, Nürnberg opened a Saffron Fair for trading saffron.
 To prevent fraud, strict regulations were put in place.
-Monitors would burn the fake saffron, along with the person selling the counterfeit.
+Monitors would burn the fake Saffron, along with the person selling the counterfeit.

 A very small amount goes a LONG way… but harvesting the spice requires a lot of hand labor.